remipassmoilesel/node-proxy-test/README.md

 **Utility for generating TypeScript / Mocha application tests from HTTP requests, in order to tests APIs.**

+This project have been tested only on Gnu/Linux Ubuntu.

 ![Image of Yaktocat](doc/icon.png)

 ## Description